-At Year 11, students must choose to study either the VCE or the International Baccalaureate.
-Those selecting the VCE can choose at least one of the available English subjects: mainstream English, Literature or English Language.
+Students entering the VCE can choose at least one of the available English subjects: mainstream English, Literature or English Language.
 They may choose more than one of these.
 The latter two are considered more specialist courses for students with particular interests or abilities.
-Those students who select the International Baccalaureate will study either Language A, if English is their first language, or Language B, if English is not their first language.